huangjunwen/sqlw-mysql/README.md

 - Database first, `sqlw-mysql` generate wrapper code for your database tables.
 - Use XML as DSL to describe query statements, `sqlw-mysql` generate wrapper code for them.
 - Should be work for all kinds of queries, from simple ones to complex ones.
-- Genreated code should be simple, easy to understand, but also convenient enough to use.
+- Genreated code should be simple, easy to understand, and convenient enough to use.
 - Highly customizable code template.
 - Extensible DSL.